Shatta Wale finally shuts down Legon, proposes to the Dean of students

-Shatta Wale Finally Performs At University Of Ghana, Sends Snide Message To The Dean Of Students
+Shatta Wale Headlines University Of Ghana Show, 'Proposes' To Dean Of Students After Cancellation

-- Musician Shatta Wale headlined at this year's Univerity of Ghana's Artiste Night concert held on July 20
+- Popular musician Shatta Wale headlined this year's University of Ghana Artiste Night concert held on July 20

-- The SM boss unpacked a slew of hits from his catalogue stretching over two decades, thrilling fans who didn't mind jamming in the rain
+- The SM boss performed a slew of hits from his catalogue stretching over two decades, as fans jammed in the rain

-- The musician leveraged the opportunity to address the Dean of Students who cancelled his performance a few weeks ago
+- The musician used the opportunity to address the Dean of Students, who cancelled his performance a few weeks ago

 On July 20, Ghanaian musician Shatta Wale finally performed at the 66th edition of the University of Ghana SRC Artiste Night.

-The show comes a month after the university's Dean of Students cancelled Shatta Wal's performance, which clashed with Stonebwoy's event.
+The show comes a month after the university's Dean of Students cancelled his performance due to a clash with Stonebwoy's event.

-The SM boss mounted the stage to deliver an electrifying performance, which has sparked a frenzy online.
+The SM boss mounted the stage over the weekend to deliver an electrifying performance, which has sparked a frenzy online.

 Shatta Wale addresses Legon Dean of Student's show